-Let teachers and school personnel know how to contact all parents of your child.
+Let teachers and school personnel know how to contact all the parents of your child.
 Explain how all the parents are involved and want to support their child’s education.
 Request that you will need two copies of letters, brochures, etc. Send the teacher an email with all pertinent emails and contact information so she can easily contact everyone.

 2: Have ONE folder for both homes

-In our family, each child has a folder that comes home with their school papers and each night the parent they are staying with reads the papers, completes the assignment, initials it, and leaves it in the folder for the other parent to see.
+In our family, each child has a folder that comes home with their school papers, and each night the parent they are staying with reads the papers, completes the assignment, initials it, and leaves it in the folder for the other parent to see.
 When both parents have seen it, it is trashed or sent back to school, if needed.
-We inform the teacher of our system so she’s aware to leave the papers in the folder an extra day or so.
+We inform the teacher of our system so she’s aware of leaving the papers in the folder an extra day or so.
 If it is an urgent matter, we will take a picture using our phone and text it to the other parent to see.

 3: Use the same visual reminders in both households